 In the case of equity investments classified as available-for-sale, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the income statement - is removed from equity and recognised in the income statement.
-Impairment losses on equity investments are not reversed through the income statement; increases in their fair value after impairment are recognised directly in equity.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the Statement of Comprehensive Income - is removed from equity and recognised in the Statement of Comprehensive Income.
+Impairment losses on equity investments are not reversed through the Statement of Comprehensive Income; increases in their fair value after impairment are recognised directly in equity.